 4. Cover

 Take a clean cloth or rag, fold it into a square and place it over the stain.
 Put something heavy on the cloth to help weigh it down.
-This could be a dictionary, phone book, or even your toddler (maybe not).
+This could be a dictionary or a phone book.

 Leave the white wine and baking soda combo on the stain overnight.
 The ingredients will be pushed into the fibers gently for a deeper clean.